georgiee/angular-workshop-skipbo/docs/theory/06-animation.md

 This means: You can't animate what you can't animate in CSS.

-+ Animation 1: States & Transitions
++ Animation 1: Animation Basics
-+ Animation 2: Target Element
++ Animation 2: Appear & Disappear
-+ Animation 3: Appearing & Disappearing Elements
++ Animation 3: Numeric Triggers
-+ Animation 4: Numeric Triggers
++ Animation 4: Disable
-+ Animation 5: Disable Animations
++ Animation 5: Router Animations
++ Animation 6: Animate Children

+Excluded from the workshop
 + Animation 6: Keyframes
-+ Animation 7: Complex Animations
++ Animation 7: Complex Arrangements
-+ Animation 8: Router Animations
-+ Animation 9: Animate Children
-+ Animation 10: Reuse animations & params
-+ Animation 11: Other things

-## Animation 1: States & Transitions
+## Animation 1: Animation Basics
 Branch `animation/01`

+### States & Transitions
 Let's start with a simple usage of the animation system.
 Our goal is to give the component different backgrounds depending of the current state.
 The state is reflected in a variables called `state` with values `on | off`.
 You can toggle between the values with the method `toggleState()`.